 The client server will automatically mount the remote partitions at boot, although it may take a few moments to establish the connection and for the shares to be available.

-If you no longer want the remote directory to be mounted on your system, you can unmount it by moving out of the share’s directory structure and unmounting, like this:
+If you no longer want the remote directory to be mounted on your system, you can unmount it by moving out of the share’s directory structure and unmounting.

 - cd ~